Yihwan/faquity/README.md

 ### "More Like This"
 Asset Detail containers could display a carousel of similar Assets Properties used to determine similarity could include `tags`, `market_cap`, or assets added by similar users.

+### Notifications
+A dropdown menu in the primary `NavBar` could display notifications of recent actions or key insights about existing holdings.

 ### Detailed Asset Research
 The [IEX API](https://iextrading.com/developer/docs/) includes detailed asset information on earnings, dividends, and financials.
 Cool-Name could leverage this data to display more detailed asset research information in the Asset About container.